happma/PyNonpar/README.md

 ## Nonparametric Test Statistics

+### Two-Sample Tests

+1. Asymptotic Wilcoxon-Mann-Whitney test: brunner_munzel_test()
+2. Brunner-Munzel test (Generalized Wilcoxon test): brunnzer

+The Hodges-Lehmann estimator can be calculated in a location shift model: hodges_lehmann().
+The confidence interval for this estimator is only asymptotic and assumes continuous distributions.

+### Multi-Sample Tests

+1. The Hettmansperger-Norton Test for Patterned Alternatives: hettmansperger_norton_test()
+2. Kruskal-Wallis test: kruskal_wallis_test()

-### The Hettmansperger-Norton Test for Patterned Alternatives
+####  1. The Hettmansperger-Norton Test for Patterned Alternatives
 This package provides a function to calculate the Hettmansperger-Norton test for patterned alternatives using pseudo-ranks.
 Originally, this test was developed for ranks but this version was adapted to pseudo-ranks.